mmistakes/jekyll-theme-hpstr/_posts/2015-07-28-Heroku_setups.markdown

 We've been using [Waitress](http://docs.pylonsproject.org/projects/waitress/en/latest/) more and more for Django projects.
 Originally conceived for the [Pylons](http://www.pylonsproject.org/) project, this pure Python webserver uses multi-threading and is very well suited for the kind of long running queries you tend to get with large ORM databases.
 Even though it has its own request and response buffering, it can still benefit from Nginx's improved request handling.

 Waitress has no hooks, as far as I know.
-It is a Python module however so I wrote a little start script to get it to initialize Nginx:
+Fortunately it is a Python module, so I could write a little startup script to get it to initialize Nginx:

 {% highlight bash %}
-# Heroku with nginx, pgbouncer, waitress and django-q
+# Procfile with nginx, pgbouncer, waitress and django-q
 web: bin/start-nginx bin/start-pgbouncer-stunnel python run.py
 worker: bin/start-pgbouncer-stunnel python manage.py qcluster
 {% endhighlight %}